Qiskit/samplomatic/README.md

 git push origin release-1.2.3
 ```

-Now go to the GitHub UI and create a new release.
+Merge the PR into `main` and then use the GitHub UI to create a new release, copying the new changelog section into the body.
 This will trigger a job to publish to PyPI.